 When you go below water, you have to lift and carry weights, tanks and other diving equipment.
 Diving can tone your muscles in return.
 You can compare that similar experience to weight lifting exercises in the gym.
 But unlike diving, in snorkeling, you don’t need so much equipment.
-All you need is a good scuba mask, snorkel and fins/flippers (optional, as you need them only sometimes).
+All you need is the best scuba mask, snorkel and best fins available or flippers (optional, as you need them only sometimes).

 They are both going to boost your mental health too.
 Exercise in any form, including snorkeling and diving, releases endorphins, which is a feel-good hormone that provides relief from stress and anxiety.
 You don’t flash a sweaty face because the water keeps you cool.
 You also don’t mind spending a lot of time underwater because you are amazed by the marine life, corals and the other attractions, such as may be a ship wreck.